Active Learning Online

 Voice of the Shuttle by Alan Liu at University of California Santa Barbara is an excellent starting place for all humanities research.

 Academy of American Poets features poetry news and discussions, prizes, publications, and resources.
 Hear Wallace Stevens read "The Idea of Order at Key West" or Langston Hughes read "The Negro Dreams of Rivers."

 The Poetry Archive is a British site that collects recordings of many poets reading their own works.
-You will need RealPlayer to listen.

 Electronic Poetry Center links to authors' home pages (okay, James Joyce probably didn't know any HTML, but the EPC has made him a page), old and new poetry, journals and magazines, and other online poetry sites.
 Tour their Poetics link, and view hypermedia poetics at e-poetry.